Dangerous Goods

 Cargo may remain on vessel.

-4.2 can be stowed for 24Hours.
+4.2 Substances can be stored in terminal for 24Hours.

 5

-5.1.1A Must be direct to/from motor vehicle.
+5.1.1A Substances must be discharged direct to/from motor vehicle.

 Cargo may remain on vessel.

-Stowage only for 24 Hours
+Storage in terminal only allowed for 24 Hours

 6